-The current Crown Agent is John Logue who was appointed Interim Crown Agent in September 2022.
+The current Crown Agent is John Logue who was appointed on an interim basis in September 2022.
 John Logue has been a prosecutor in Scotland for 28 years, having started as a trainee solicitor with the COPFS in 1994.

 The Executive Board provides strategic leadership to COPFS and is collectively responsible for delivering COPFS’s vision, aim and objectives.

 The Executive Board's role is the provision of advice, challenge, support and assurance to the Crown Agent.
 The Board focuses on a range of areas including:

 - performance and outcomes

 The Board is chaired by the Crown Agent and includes senior members of staff and non-executive directors.

 Reporting to the Board are committees focusing on resource management, business improvement, operational performance, and audit and risk.

 We publish the minutes of our Executive Board and committee meetings.

 You can view meeting minutes in our publications area.